433 Eros: Physical characteristics

-It is theorized that seismic shockwaves propagate through the asteroid, shaking smaller craters into rubble.
+It is thought that seismic shockwaves propagate through the asteroid, shaking smaller craters into rubble.
 Since Eros is irregularly shaped, parts of the surface antipodal to the point of impact can be within 9 kilometres of the impact point (measured in a straight line through the asteroid) even though some intervening parts of the surface are more than 9 kilometres away in straight-line distance.
 A suitable analogy would be the distance from the top centre of a bun to the bottom centre as compared to the distance from the top centre to a point on the bun's circumference: top-to-bottom is a longer distance than top-to-periphery when measured along the surface but shorter than it in direct straight-line terms.

 Compression from the same impact is believed to have created the thrust fault Hinks Dorsum.